Suspect in murders of newlyweds in Utah identified as McDonald’s worker

 Mr White, however, told reporters there had been no contact between Mr Chapman and Grand County authorities.

-He thanked the FBI, otherlaw enforcement agencies and the public for their help since the tragic discovery of the women last August.
+He thanked the FBI, other law enforcement agencies and the public for their help since the tragic discovery of the women last August.

 Pinkusiewicz, Mr White said, lived the “van lifestyle.”

-“He was one of these guys that he kind of camped out everywhere,” the sheriff said Wednesday, adding that the suspect was only believed to have lived in the area for a few months.
+“He was one of these guys that he kind of camped out everywhere,” the sheriff said on Wednesday, adding that the suspect was only believed to have lived in the area for a few months.
 “I think his address here was the post office.”

 He said no weapon had been recovered and the investigation was ongoing.
 The women had reportedly complained about a “creepy” man near their campsite shortly before their murders but it was unclear whether it might have been Pinkusiewicz.